ryan-guillen/RyeBlog/README.md

 # RyeBlog

-A small blog website I made to learn.
+A small blog website I made.
-The front end is made with Next.js 13, TypeScript, and Tailwind.
+The front end is made with Next.js 13, TypeScript, and Tailwind CSS.
 The back end is made with Spring Boot and MongoDB.

 backend/src/main/resources/application.properties is in .gitignore because it contains